brandon-bailey/omscentral/client/README.md

 ### CI

 For the live applications, GitHub Actions automate static asset compilation and deployment to Firebase.
 When code is merged/pushed into the `staging` branch, a new build is deployed to `omscentral-staging.firebaseapp.com`.
-When code is merged into `master` branch, a new build is deployed to `omscentral.com`.
+When code is merged/pushed into `main` branch, a new build is deployed to `omscentral.com`.